MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - Minimizes direct exposure of Azure resources to the public internet.

 - Provides regional hub-spoke topologies for organizations.
-Hub-spoke network topologies can be expanded in the future and provide workload isolation.
+You can expand hub-spoke network topologies in the future and provide workload isolation.

-- Requires a web application firewall (WAF) service to help govern HTTP traffic flow for all web applications.
+- Requires a web application firewall service to help govern HTTP traffic flow for all web applications.

 - Provides support for workloads that span multiple subscriptions.